FuturePrayer/century_avenue/README_en.md

 ```

 ## **Limitations**
 - Currently, there are few large models supported, and my energy and financial resources are prioritized.
 I cannot purchase every commercial large model or run every open source large model for adaptation.
-Therefore, I welcome all big names to participate and contribute;
+Therefore, I welcome everyone to participate and contribute;
 - Currently, except for GLM4 (doubtful, theoretically possible, not verified), function calls are not supported.

 ## **Participation and Contribution**